nhayward/revpit/user/pages/first-readers/default.md

 * **November 1st:** Application deadline
 * **November 8th:** Sample test deadline
-* **December 19:** applicants will be notified of participation in the program
+* **December 18:** applicants will be notified of participation in the program
 * **January/February:** First Reader Training (exact dates TBD)
-* **March 19th - March 31st:** First Readers review submissions
+* **March 17th - March 25th (subject to change):** First Readers review submissions
 * **Summer:** Workshops offered by the editors (exact dates TBD)

-#### If this sounds like you, and you’d like to join the #RevPit First Readers Program for 2023, then fill out the [First Reader Application here](https://forms.gle/UPXjvWvWTNErZvUQ9?target=_blank)!
+#### If this sounds like you, and you’d like to join the #RevPit First Readers Program, then fill out the [First Reader Application here](https://forms.gle/eYLDEeMtxvbapT149?target=_blank)!
 We look forward to hearing from you.